NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Introduction

 \item We introduce a reproducible \emph{worlds} benchmark with published contention structure, auditable attacker budgets, and packet-level WFQ replay, enabling queue-tail and collateral evaluation under timing-shaped attacks.

-\item We standardise a stand-alone operating protocol at explicit false-alarm budgets using burn-in quantile thresholding and persistence, and we report achieved false-positive rates, incident recall, and time-to-detect under the same calibration rule.. \end{itemize}
+\item We standardise a stand-alone operating protocol at explicit false-alarm budgets using burn-in quantile thresholding and persistence, and we report achieved false-positive rates, incident recall, and time-to-detect under the same calibration rule. \end{itemize}

-Under the published feature contract and attacker budgets, NOS-Gate provides a stronger detection-and-action trade-off than the evaluated label-free baselines: higher incident detection at the same achieved false-alarm budget, and improved queue-tail outcomes when WFQ gating is enabled.
+We do not claim payload inspection, DPI deployment in ISP-grade firmware, or that our synthetic worlds reproduce any single public dataset.
+Instead, under the published feature contract and attacker budgets, NOS-Gate provides a stronger detection-and-action trade-off than the evaluated label-free baselines: higher incident detection at the same achieved false-alarm budget, and improved queue-tail outcomes when WFQ gating is enabled.
 This work do not claim payload inspection, DPI deployment in ISP-grade firmware, or that synthetic worlds reproduce any single public dataset.
 We present the benchmark as a falsifiable protocol: new worlds, budgets, and contention structures can be added to test generality and failure modes.
 Table~\ref{tab:related_survey} groups representative encrypted-traffic systems by operating model and evaluation axes that matter for consumer gateway comparability.